Pahang: Geography

-Pahang covers an area of 35965 sqkm, and is the third largest state in Malaysia after Sabah and Sarawak, and the largest in the Peninsular Malaysia.
+Pahang covers an area of 35965 sqkm, and is the third largest state in Malaysia after Sabah and Sarawak, and the largest in Peninsular Malaysia.
 Geographically diverse, Pahang occupies the vast Pahang River basin, which is enclosed by the Titiwangsa Range to the west and the eastern highlands to the north.
-Although about 2/3 of the state is dense jungle, its central plains are intersected by numerous rivers, joining to form the Pahang River which dominates the drainage system.
+Although about two thirds of the state is dense jungle, its central plains are intersected by numerous rivers, joining to form the Pahang River which dominates the drainage system.
 Pahang is divided into three ecoregions, the freshwater systems, the lowlands and highlands rainforests and the coastline.

 The Pahang River basin connects with Malaysia's two largest natural freshwater lakes, Bera and Chini.
 Described as wetland of international importance, Bera Lake was accepted as Malaysia's first Ramsar site in 1994.

-The highest peak, Mount Tahan, reaches 2187 m in elevation, which is also the highest point in the Peninsular Malaysia.
+The highest peak, Mount Tahan, reaches 2187 m in elevation, which is also the highest point in Peninsular Malaysia.
 The climate is temperate enough to have distinct temperature variations year round, and much of the highlands are covered with tropical rainforest.
-Pahang is home to Malaysia's two important national parks, Taman Negara and Endau-Rompin, both located in the north and south of the state respectively.
-These large primary rainforests are extensive, and are home to many rare or endangered animals, such as the tapir, kancil, tigers, elephants and leopards.
+Pahang is home to two of Malaysia's national parks, Taman Negara and Endau-Rompin, both located in the north and south of the state respectively.
+These large primary rainforests are extensive, and are home to many rare or endangered animals, such as the tapir, mouse-deer, tigers, elephants and leopards.
 Ferns are also extremely common, mainly due to the high humidity and fog that permeates the area.
 Popular hill resorts located along these main highland areas are Cameron Highlands, Genting Highlands, Fraser's Hill and Bukit Tinggi.
 The Cameron Highlands is home to extensive tea plantations and also a major supplier of legumes and vegetables to both Malaysia and Singapore.
-The largest FELDA's palm oil plantations in Malaysia are located in Jengka Triangle centred around the Bandar Tun Razak in Maran district.
+The largest of Felda's palm oil plantations in Malaysia are located in the Jengka Triangle centred around the Bandar Tun Razak in Maran district.